How Therapy Improves Life (And Why It’s Not Just About Talking)

 “I can be alone now without feeling flooded.”

-“I don’t feel shame anymore.
-Or guilt that was never mine to carry.”
+“I no longer feel shame or guilt that was never mine to carry.”

-They start to feel a genuine sense of self-worth—not in an inflated way, but in a grounded, settled way.
-They’re able to look at their own story and say, Wow, I really survived that.
-No wonder I developed certain ways of coping.
+They start to experience a genuine sense of self-worth—not in an inflated way, but in a grounded, settled manner.
+They can look at their stories and think, Wow, I really survived that.
+It’s no wonder I developed certain coping mechanisms.

 Therapy helps you feel better about yourself.
-And when you feel better about yourself, you enjoy life more.
-You’re more present, more at ease, more connected to the world around you.
+When you feel better about yourself, you enjoy life more.
+You become more present, more at ease, and more connected to the world around you.

 Comments